 iPlanetDirectoryPro session cookie.

-The session cookie contains information for AM or a policy agent to locate
+The session cookie contains information for AM or a web or Java agent to locate

 the session data object on the server.

 Sessions that are stored on the server are called stateful,

 which is the default configuration at the realm level.

 AM also supports stateless sessions, in which the authenticated user's session is stored on the client (for example, in an HTTP browser cookie), not on the server.
 The session cookie cannot be updated until the session ends, when the user logs out or the session expires.

 To try out stateless sessions, see Section 6.1, "Implementing Session State" in the Authentication and Single Sign-On Guide.

 AM can do much more than protect web pages.
 In addition to being the right foundation for building highly available, Internet-scale access management services, AM has a rich set of features that make it a strong choice for a variety of different deployments.
 This chapter presents the key features of AM and indicates where in the documentation you can find out more about them.

 AM provides user self-registration and password reset services that allow users access to applications without the need to call your help desk.